-The decision to build at commercial shipyards was a decision close to the owner’s heart, and of course, livelihood.
+Building at commercial shipyards was a decision close to the owner’s heart, and of course, livelihood.
 But it was conveyed there was a great deal of analysis done to consider the type of facility that would be right for this project.
 The series of parameters and limitations that played a role included cost, capacities, technique, loyalty and specialised work, but this was certainly not a decision that was taken lightly.

 The decision to build at commercial shipyards was a decision close to the owner’s heart, and of course, livelihood.
 But it was conveyed there was a great deal of analysis done to consider the type of facility that would be right for this project.

-Part of the reason that REV Ocean has become such an interesting initiative is that the owner and the team are using the project to inspire others.
 This isn’t just a passion project, It would seem that Røkke and his team are using the project to show what people could be doing in the superyacht industry.
 “What we are hoping, is that [REV Ocean] can provide inspiration for other wealthy people around the world to reconsider how they are spending their money to some extent,” says Hislop.
 “If we do a good job and we start to save the oceans and allow wealthy people to come on board to see what it is that we are doing, we really hope that other owners will be inspired by that and want to do the same.”

 “We are in discussions now with yacht chartering companies to figure out what is possible,” says Hislop.
 “Initially, the idea was to rent out the whole luxury part of the boat, but there may be opportunities where we can do a cabin-by-cabin.
 But that is in the very early stages of discussion, so we don’t know which way it is going to go.